History of the Grand Canyon area: Transportation

-Closer to home, there is little disagreement that the most visible of the park's visibility problems stems from the park's popularity.
-On any given summer day the park is filled to capacity, or over-capacity.
-Basically the problem boils down to too many private automobiles vying for too few parking spaces.
-Emissions from all those automobiles and tour buses contributes greatly to air pollution problems.

 Accommodations

 John D. Lee was the first person who catered to travelers to the canyon.
 In 1872 he established a ferry service at the confluence of the Colorado and Paria rivers.
 Lee was in hiding, having been accused of leading the Mountain Meadows massacre in 1857.
 He was tried and executed for this crime in 1877.
 During his trial he played host to members of the Powell Expedition who were waiting for their photographer, Major James Fennemore, to arrive (Fennemore took the last photo of Lee sitting on his own coffin).
 Emma, one of Lee's nineteen wives, continued the ferry business after her husband's death.
-In 1876 a man named Harrison Pierce established another ferry service at the western end of the canyon.
+In 1876 Harrison Pearce established another ferry service at the western end of the canyon named Pearce Ferry.

 The two-room Farlee Hotel opened in 1884 near Diamond Creek and was in operation until 1889.
 That year Louis Boucher opened a larger hotel at Dripping Springs.
 John Hance opened his ranch near Grandview to tourists in 1886 only to sell it nine years later in order to start a long career as a Grand Canyon guide (in 1896 he also became local postmaster).